 - Tape down the seam of the cardboard for extra support.

 - Glue your second set of template pieces to the back of the cardboard if you choose to make a two sided butterfly.

 - Once dry, trim any bits of cardboard that are showing.

-- OPTIONAL: You can cut out 6 thin strips of paper and glue them to the tp roll as legs and 2 strips glued to the head as antenna if
+- Optional: You can cut out 6 thin strips of paper and glue them to the toilet paper roll as legs and 2 strips glued to the head as antenna if you want to.

 - You can hang your butterfly up from the ceiling when you aren't playing with him.